"Take the time to be kind. You can make all the difference in someone's life." - Lucy MacDonald

 Be considerate when looking for places to put the rocks.
 Don't leave them at a private residence or business where you don't have permission.
 National parks are also a no-go as most have a "leave no trace" policy.
 The purpose of creation is to be kind, so let's be respectful of our environment.

-What Do You Do When You Find a Kindness Rock?
+What Do You Do When You Find a Painted Rock?

 Then, if you want to, share the love.
-The Kindness Rocks Project has gained popularity on social media, so share your photos for others to see.
-Check to see if there may be a local Rock Group in your area, and consider joining.
+These rocks have gained popularity on social media, so share your photos for others to see.
+Check to see if there may be a local rock group in your area, and consider joining.
 The group can get together to paint and place them around town.
 Write the name of your group on the back of your rock so people can search for it when they find the rock.

 Rock Painting Sayings and Quotes List

-Not sure what to write on your kindness rock?
+Not sure what to write or paint on your rock?
 Here are some ideas to get you started!

 Have a nice day